csirmaz-lit/Primus-Vittason/book.md

 # ***

-There is the argument for dualism (which maintains that humans are not mere physical beings, but also have a divine spark or soul that enables them to think, talk, and be intelligent) which states that the physical brain is too simple to to give rise to the amazing range of human creativity that we see.
+There is the argument for dualism (which maintains that humans are not mere physical beings, but also have a divine spark or soul that enables them to think, talk, and be intelligent) which states that the physical brain is too simple to give rise to the amazing range of human creativity that we see.
 This is simply wrong.

 It is true that if you open a skull, you will not find Hamlet's monologue or a yearning for ice cream among the neurons.
 Each neuron is just too simple for that.
 But open a microchip or CPU instead.
 Will you find the video of the cat on your screen among the transistors?
 Clearly each transistor is way too simple to represent a cat.
 Yet we know it is there, because many transistors together can give rise to this representation.
 So why couldn't many neurons write Romeo and Juliet or be excited about lemon sorbet?

 For our purposes, memory (a faculty to store experiences) is of special importance, as well as cognition (a faculty to compare and evaluate them).
 We know that physical damage to the brain can alter both faculties in humans.
 All of these make it logical to assume that the brain, a part of the human body, is doing the remembering and the thinking; that memories (and cognition) are encoded physically in the brain.
-That is, memory and cognition or functions of the body.
+That is, memory and cognition are functions of the body.

 # ***